qmk/qmk_firmware/users/haervig/readme.md

 ## More details

 Tracking the current state of the shift code is nessesary for it to work.
 User spacebarracecar has documented the idea thoroughly and should serve you as a starting point if you wish to implement this code.
 I modified the code to suit Danish input language.
-Additionally, a coupled of functions were added to accomodate the altgr key.
+Additionally, a couple of functions were added to accomodate the altgr key.